pmcmanaman/bash-and-dash/README.md

 ```

 The script will ask for your project directory and will launch a railway CLI process in the background and save logs to `deploy.log` in the project directory.
 Run the `deploy-logs.sh` script again to stop the process and logging.

+> **_NOTE:_**  The deploy-logs.sh script has only been tested on Linux.
+It should also work on macOS, but could need some modifying.

 Another option is to use the public API